konovod/myecs/README.md

     # will be called during each ECS::Systems.execute call, before #execute,
     # for each entity that match the #filter
   end

+  def execute
+    # Will be called on each ECS::Systems.execute call
+  end

+  def teardown
+    # Will be called once during ECS::Systems.teardown call
+  end

 end
 ```